Allergies in Dogs

 An allergy is a state of over-reactivity or hypersensitivity of the immune system to a particular substance called an allergen.
+While unpleasant for your pet, allergies are, fortunately, very manageable with ongoing attention.

 Most allergens are proteins.
 The allergen protein may be of insect, plant or animal origin.
 Exposure to the allergen, usually on multiple occasions, sensitizes the immune system, and a subsequent exposure to the same or related allergen causes an over-reaction.
 Normally the immune response protects the dog against infection and disease, but with allergies, the immune response can actually be harmful to the body.

 The immune reactions involved in allergies are quite complex.
 Most reactions involve an antibody in the blood called Immunoglobulin E (IgE).
-In an allergic reaction the allergen protein molecules combine with IgE antibody molecules and attach to a type of cell called a mast cell.
+In an allergic reaction, the allergen protein molecules combine with IgE antibody molecules and attach to a type of cell called a mast cell.
 Mast cells are found in many tissues throughout the body.
 When the antigen and antibody react with mast cells, the mast cells break up and release potent chemicals such as histamines that cause local inflammation (redness, swelling and itching).
 This inflammation causes the various signs associated with an allergic reaction.

-What are the symptoms of allergies in dogs?
+What Are the symptoms of Allergies in Dogs?

 In the dog, the most common symptom associated with allergies is itching of the skin, either localized (in one area) or generalized (all over the body).
 In some cases, the symptoms involve the respiratory system, with coughing, sneezing, and/or wheezing.
 Sometimes, there may be runny discharge from eyes or nose.
 In other cases, the allergic symptoms affect the digestive system resulting in vomiting and diarrhea.